They say…

 Rob returned to Brighton, where he’d lived before the merger, and in 1994 co-founded a brewery in the cellar of the Evening Star pub with licensee Peter Skinner.
 Originally this was known as Skinner’s but was soon renamed to Dark Star, a brand Rob still owned.
 Dark Star grew from a bespoke 2.5 hl kit at the pub, designed by Rob with vessels that fitted inside each other to make best use of the space, first to a standalone facility at Ansty, West Sussex, in 2001, then to a 72 hl brewhouse at Partridge Green.
 It continued to brew a version of the original Dark Star beer, now known as Original, but became best known for Hophead (3.8%), a cask pale ale robustly hopped with US Cascade which influenced many contemporary UK craft brewers.

-Rob left Dark Star in 2014, five years before it was bought by Fuller’s, now part of Asahi — as a result of which Hophead is became a London beer, brewed in Chiswick.
-Sadly Dark Star ceased as a separate brewery in December 2022 when Asahi closed it, relocating production of the remaining brands to London too, but to Meantime.
+Rob left Dark Star in 2014, five years before it was bought by Fuller’s, now part of Asahi — as a result of which Hophead became a London beer, brewed in Chiswick.
+Sadly Dark Star ceased as a separate brewery in December 2022 when Asahi closed it, relocating production of the remaining brands to London too, initially to Meantime and, when this was closed in 2024, to Fuller’s.

 Throughout his period at Dark Star, Rob designed and installed numerous breweries for others, among them Iceni, Lidstones (now Wensleydale), O’Hanlon’s (formerly a London brewery, now Hanlon’s), Swan on the Green, Sweet William (the predecessor of Brodie’s) and Triple fff.
 He now owns and operates a former Dark Star pub, the Duke of Wellington in Shoreham.